nhcphdthesis/AutoIntegration/BehaviorMismatchTestCases.md

 When the collaborating systems differ in their message exchange behaviors, mediation is necessary.

 This page collects some collaboration scenarios with behavior mismatches.
 These scenarios are used as test cases of the proposed method.
+The sources of scenarios include:

+1. Service interaction patterns (SIPs)
+2. Complex scenarios I make up
+3. Real cases and variations
+4. Other literatures

 Currently there are 20 test cases.
 These cases are tested using the method, and the results have been validated by integration experts.

+The scenarios will be updated occasionally.

 ##Service Interaction Patterns (SIPs) Variations